 4. If you can “double dip.”

-If you have a 401(k), are eligible for a Roth IRA, or can deduct contributions to a traditional IRA, and you can afford to contribute to both—do it!
-The more you can save now, the happier your 65-year-old self will be.
-Once again, ask our IRA calculator if can double dip.
+If you have a 401(k), are eligible for a Roth IRA, or can deduct contributions to a traditional IRA, and you can afford it—it may be worth investing in both.
+Often, saving now means more money—and financial security—down the line.
+Once again, you can check our IRA calculator to see if you can double dip.
 Just remember that the IRA contribution limit is for the total contributed to both a Roth and traditional IRA.

 The real question is not: IRA vs 401(k), but rather—which of these is the best place to put each year’s contributions?
-Both are great and most people will use them both over their working lives.
+Both are powerful tools to help you save, and many people will use different types of accounts over their working lives.